go-to-k/cls3/README.md

 - -q, --quietMode: optional
   - Hide live display of number of deletions
   - It would be good to use in CI
+- -d, --directoryBucketsMode: optional
+  - Directory Buckets Mode for S3 Express One Zone
+  - Operation across regions is not possible, but only in one region.
+  - You can specify the region with the `-r` option.

 ## Interactive Mode